Language

 1

-Type numbers into any three of the four variable cards (Pressure, Volume, Moles, Temperature).
+Type numbers into any three of the four cards: Pressure, Volume, Moles, and Temperature.
+The calculator marks them with a blue Input badge.

 2